 Use Link Checker to check website fluidity

 It provides more information on any 200-errors (“Some of the links to this resource point to broken URI fragments”), 404-errors (“The link is broken.
-Double-check that you have not made any typo, or mistake”), or any links left out from robot exclusion rules.
+Double-check that you have not made any typo or mistake”), or any links left out from robot exclusion rules.

 It is an easy way to see if all the content and links are pointed in the right direction.
-Broken links can cause your site to rank further down on Google search results, which in turn means less traffic.
+Broken links can cause your site to rank further down on Google search results, which means less traffic.

 Designing a website the way you want is great, but you must remember that many people browse the net on mobile devices.
 That means you must have a robust, mobile-friendly design to accommodate those visitors.

 Sure, most browsers can scale web content into a mobile version.
 But something is bound to look out of place, broken or displayed weirdly.
-The Mobile-Friendly Test does exactly what the name implies: it checks your website for mobile friendliness.
+The Mobile-Friendly Test does exactly what the name implies: it checks your website for mobile-friendliness.

 For a comprehensive website test, nibbler scrutinizes your site to report back with a scorecard from one to 10.
 It considers several things, including accessibility, SEO, social media and technology.

 After a successful test, the results are broken down per section.
 With 10 being the highest score, you see what needs to be changed to improve your website.
 The Accessibility score, as an example, is contributed to by internal links, page titles, headings and mobile-friendliness.

 Technology considers how well the site is designed.
 Experiences focus on how satisfying the website is likely to be for users.
 The test is free to complete, but you will be limited to three reports.

 RELATED: 5 signs your website is outdated